CM 1.1 - Define and describe the concept of public health.

 a) Describe the identifying features and life cycle of Anopheles mosquito.

-b) Compare and Contrast the identifying features and life cycle of Anopheles and Aedes mosquito.
+b) Compare and Contrast the identifying features and life cycle of Anopheles and Aedes mosquito

 CM 3.8 - Describe the mode of action, and application cycle of commonly used insecticides and rodenticides.

-a) Describe mode of action, application cycle of commonly used Insecticides.
+c) Describe mode of action, application cycle of commonly used Insecticides.

 d) Describe mode of action, application cycle of commonly used Rodenticides.